-Over time, as the Footwear is worn and ages, its protection against penetration of chemicals will become more limited.
-See Useful Life section of this Guide, NFPA 1999 and NFPA 1977.
+Over time, as the Footwear is worn and ages, its protection against penetration of the 6 common fire ground chemicals will be become more limited.
+See Useful Life section of this Guide, NFPA 1971, NFPA 1992 (as contained in NFPA 1990) and, when applicable, CSA Z195.